AdobeDocs/experience-platform.en/help/profile/guardrails.md

 * **Soft limit:** It is possible to go beyond a soft limit, however soft limits provide a recommended maximum for optimal system performance.

 * **Hard limit:** A hard limit provides an absolute maximum.
-Going beyond a hard limit may prevent the system from functioning as expected.

 >[!NOTE]
 >
 >The limits outlined in this document are constantly being improved.
 Please check back regularly for updates.
+If you are interested in learning about custom limits, please contact your customer care representative.

 ## Data model limits